tu2-atmanand/task-board-docs/docs/Components/Types_Of_Columns.md

 ## Other Tags

-Now, after you have understood what are **Untagged** and **Tagged** column, there might be case, where you have given a tag to many tasks and you havent created a **Tagged** type of column for this tasks, then these tasks wont be shown on the board at all, since they also do not fall under the **Untagged** column type criteria.
+Now, after you have understood what are **Untagged** and **Tagged** column, there might be case, where you have given a tag to many tasks and you haven't created a **Tagged** type of column for this tasks, then these tasks wont be shown on the board at all, since they also do not fall under the **Untagged** column type criteria.
 For all these tasks, you can create a **Other Tags** type of column, to show all this tasks under this column

 ### Properties